Kamprath/computercraft-files/readme.md

 Files and Directories<a name="framework-files"></a>
 ---------------------

+The framework consists of several basic files and directories.

 -   **`menus/`**
     This directory contains menu files.
 Menus contain a list of options that are bound to functions.
 Programs use the